 10 tips for successful virtual collaboration in 2020

 Hiring a virtual team has a wide range of benefits for the company such as saved costs and access to a wider tech talent pool.
 Remote workers benefit from a better work-life-balance, because they do not commute and thus have more time and less stress.
-However, despite those undeniable benefits, remote collaboration can be a challenging task.
+However, despite those undeniable benefits, virtual collaboration can be a challenging task.
 There are also unsubstantiated myths about remote workers that organizations need to nip in the bud.

 Leaders of such teams should put extra effort into further collaboration with their remote employees.
 To guide a remote team requires different efforts from the leader.
 In this article, we are going to share some tips on how to make collaboration with your virtual team more efficient and successful.
 For a deep dive into how to jumpstart your virtual collaboration today read our complete guide to virtual collaboration in 2020.